 One study analyzed participation in AA meetings and found that greater involvement in AA was associated with more successful recovery.
 The most significant benefit of AA attendance was the change in social networks.
 Because people have more contact with others who support abstinence and fewer with those who encourage drinking, their confidence to maintain sobriety in social situations improved.

 The increased spirituality aspect or religious practices from AA meetings helped improve depression.
 The study shows it plays an essential role in long-term sobriety for those who completed inpatient treatment for addiction.

 While there’s more to understand about the benefits of AA and the twelve-step program, it appears these types of programs facilitate positive social changes that can help those in recovery maintain long-term sobriety.

 Drawbacks of AA Meetings

 One of the most significant limitations of AA programs is their heavy focus on spirituality.
-Introducing the idea of a higher power is a significant sticking point for many people.
-Some individuals may feel that any concept that requires them to believe in something or to conform is not for them.
+Introducing the idea of a higher power is an important sticking point for many people.
+Some individuals may feel that any concept requiring them to believe in something or conform is not for them.

 In addition, AA meetings should not be the first choice of treatment to deal with alcohol addiction.
 When someone struggles with alcoholism, they’re likely to experience withdrawal symptoms when they stop drinking.
 AA meetings don’t provide the medical support they need to navigate their withdrawal process in a safe and comfortable environment.

-Usually, these meetings are part of a bigger treatment plan that incorporates individual therapy sessions, often using cognitive-behavioral therapy to address the underlying cause of addiction.
+Usually, these meetings are part of a more extensive treatment plan that incorporates individual therapy sessions, often using cognitive-behavioral therapy to address the underlying cause of addiction.
 Most of the time, patients start AA meetings after seeking treatment.